 Previous owner details (if known):

 Name:

 Address:

 Post code:

 Email:

 New owner details:

 Name:

-Address:
+Email: Daytime telephone number: Date of purchase:

 Post code:

-Email:

-Daytime telephone number: Date of purchase:

-Details of Campervan:

-Range: Model:

-Vehicle identification number (17 digits):
+If you do not want to receive information about products and services from Elddis, please tick. \square

-In order for you warranty to remain valid, your campervan must have been serviced annually by an Approx Retailer / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook
+^{} In order for you warranty to remain valid, your campervan must have been serviced annually by an Approved Retailer / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook.

-If you do not want to receive information about products and services from Elddis, please tick.